 The process of moving and handling grain at grain facilities generates significant quantities of combustible dust.
 As seeds or kernels are handled, fugitive grain dust is produced and can become suspended in air or accumulate on floors, ledges, beams and equipment.
 And when conditions are right, suspended grain dust can ignite and explode, causing catastrophic damage and huge financial and human loss.

 - Oxygen — air supply with normal oxygen levels.

 - Ignition — an overheated bearing, an elevator leg belt rubbing against leg sidewall casing, a cutting torch, an electrical short, a lit cigarette, etc.

 - Confinement — a vertical bucket elevator casing, housing or enclosed conveyor.

 - Establish a preventive maintenance program.
-Without preventive maintenance, bearings, belts, buckets, pulleys and milling machinery become potential ignition sources.
+Without preventive and/or predictive maintenance, bearings, belts, buckets, pulleys and milling machinery become potential ignition sources.
 Periodic inspection, cleaning, lubrication, alignment and tightening are critical to keeping equipment functioning properly and safely.

 - Remove foreign objects and ferrous (iron) material from the incoming grain stream by installing and maintaining magnets at receiving pits.
-These materials can cause sparks and damage equipment as they move through augers, legs and milling equipment.
+These metal contaminant materials can cause sparks and damage equipment as they move through augers, legs and milling equipment.